wp-plugins/wp-nice-search/readme.txt

 If you have any ideas or got any issues please send me an email to duyngha@gmail.com or bug reports for [wp-nice-search on GitHub](https://github.com/duyngha/wp-nice-search).

 == Screenshots ==
-1. Searching with ajax
+1. Only display post title (default)
+2. Display post title and metabox (optional)
+3. Display post title and featured image (optional)
+4. Display post title, metabox, featured image (optional)
-2. Plugin admin settings page
+5. Plugin admin settings page

 == Changelog ==

+= 1.0.4 =
+* Add: Add 2 options allow to display the featured and metapost info within resutls list

 = 1.0.3 =
 * Fixed: Save settings in admin page